Bira/octopus-carnival/_drafts/wir-dscc-human.md

 draw the ire of those who see you do it... unless you're a sorcerer-king or a templar, I guess.
 The defilers represented by this stat block are neither, but they really want to be and think the scorn of the ignorant masses is a light price to pay for Ultimate Cosmic Power.
+You could also uses these stats for a higher-ranking templar.

 The Human Defiler is Level 14 Artillery with 108 HP (and also Evil).
 It has the **Defiling** passive trait, which deals 5 necrotic damage to all enemies within